Tran-Steven/leaguewordle/README.md

 Blue Essence values are between [ 450 BE, 1350 BE, 3150 BE, 4800 BE and 6300 BE ]

-Please note that new Champions initial increased Blue Essence cost (7800 BE) will not be included but rather defaulted to the normal price of 6300 BE.
+Please note that new Champion's initial increased Blue Essence cost (7800 BE) will not be included but rather defaulted to the normal price of 6300 BE.

 #### Riot Point Amount